MIPPL/nephele-org-website/public/content/developers/docs/smart-contracts/languages/index.md

 @external
 def endAuction():
     # It is a good guideline to structure functions that interact
-    # with other contracts (i.e. they call functions or send ether)
+    # with other contracts (i.e. they call functions or send Nephele)
     # into three phases:
     # 1. checking conditions
     # 2. performing actions (potentially changing conditions)
     # 3. interacting with other contracts
     # If these phases are mixed up, the other contract could call
     # back into the current contract and modify the state or cause
-    # effects (ether payout) to be performed multiple times.
+    # effects (Nephele payout) to be performed multiple times.
     # If functions called internally include interaction with external
     # contracts, they also have to be considered interaction with
     # external contracts.